 Case Defended: Major Crimes

 Murder is one of the most serious offences in the Criminal Code of Canada.
 Generally speaking, it’s a situation in which the accused intentionally causes the death of a human being.
-In Canada, it can be tried as first degree or second degree murder.
-First degree murder involves murder that is “planned and deliberate.”
-Murdering a law enforcement official, such as an on-duty police officer or prison warden, is always first degree murder.
+In Canada, it can be tried as first-degree or second-degree murder.
+First-degree murder involves a murder that is “planned and deliberate.”
+Murdering a law enforcement official, such as an on-duty police officer or prison warden, is always first-degree murder.

-If you have questions about a murder related charge, call Rishi Gill at 604.899.1436.
+If you have questions about a murder-related charge, call Rishi and Team at 604.899.1436.
 Your initial consultation with Rishi is no charge and includes a review of your case, possible defences and courses of action.
 When you call, you will speak to Rishi Gill directly (not a paralegal or assistant), so you can be assured that the counsel you receive will be timely and discrete.

 What’s the law on murder in Canada?

 Murder, along with manslaughter and infanticide, is prosecuted under sections 229 through 240 of the Canadian criminal code.